yjose/awesome-new/README.md

 - [Invoice.new](https://Invoice.new) : New Stripe invoice
 - [reservation.new](https://reservation.new) : New openTable reservation.
 - [flutter.new](https://flutter.new) : New Flutter project using DartPad.
+- [podcast.new](http://podcast.new) : New podcast episode using Anchor.

 ## Contribution